null

 The Depth and Table Percentage

 This measures how deep a diamond is in relation to its overall width.
-A heart-shaped diamond should have a depth percentage between 56% and 61% to have a superb balance of fire and brightness and good light reflection.
+A heart-shaped diamond should have a depth percentage between 56% and 61% to have a superb balance of fire, brightness, and good light reflection.

 Furthermore, the width of the diamond's table (the top facet) to its overall width is measured as the table percentage.
 A heart-shaped diamond with a table percentage of between 54% and 62% will be ideal for maximum shine.